Last updated on August 12th, 2021 at 06:43 pm

 If you were looking for extra signs—here they are.

-Every day, make it a priority to relax and take a break.
+Every day, make it a priority to relax and take a break, and avoid dealing with burnout.
 I promise you’ll be more productive this way.